Tailwind CSS Tips Every Developer Should Know

 Because I find myself implementing the same design patterns in many of my projects, here are some of them.

-To ensure high quality typography standards for a project, I often rely on Tailwind's typography plugin, which provides some useful classes to get you up and running in no time.
+To ensure high quality typography standards for a project, I often rely on Tailwind CSS's typography plugin, which provides some useful classes to get you up and running in no time.

 <div class="prose">